-"It tends to be slow growing, maybe even lingering for the older gentlemen, to the point where even doing nothing is an option after monitoring it to see what's going on sometimes take action when there is a rapid rise which is what we call velocity," said Dr. William Hook, Family Medicine, OSF HealthCare.
+"It tends to be slow-growing, maybe even lingering for the older gentlemen, to the point where even doing nothing is an option after monitoring it to see what's going on sometimes take action when there is a rapid rise which is what we call velocity," says Dr. William Hook, Family Medicine, OSF HealthCare.
 "It tends to be more aggressive in younger men when they get prostate cancer in their 50s and 60s, we tend to take more action on that."

 Some men have a greater risk for prostate cancer, including African-American men or those with a family history of prostate cancer.
-Not all men exhibit the same symptoms, and some have no symptoms at all.
-But here are some to keep an eye out for.
+Not all men exhibit the same symptoms, and some have no symptoms at all, but some common indicators include:

-Difficulty starting urination.
+- Difficulty starting urination

-Weak or interrupted flow of urine.
+- Weak or interrupted flow of urine

-Frequent urination, especially at night.
+- Frequent urination, especially at night

-Difficulty emptying the bladder completely.
+- Difficulty emptying the bladder completely

-Pain or burning during urination.
+- Pain or burning during urination

-Blood in the urine or semen.
+- Blood in the urine or semen

-"Signs and symptoms can be very confusing for any particular person because a symptom that may reflect a problem with the prostate often is not a cancer," said Dr. William Hook, Family Medicine, OSF HealthCare.
-"It could be a prostatitis, which is an infection, or it could be prostate enlargement, so a presenting symptom may be something like blood in the urine or blood in the ejaculate, but that doesn't mean there's a cancer there."
+"Signs and symptoms can be very confusing for any particular person because a symptom that may reflect a problem with the prostate often is not cancer," says Dr. Hook.
+"It could be prostatitis, which is an infection, or it could be prostate enlargement, so a presenting symptom may be something like blood in the urine or blood in the ejaculate, but that doesn't mean there's cancer there."